Images are still loading please cancel your preview and try again shortly.

 Rhino’s five modules focus on phase I and phase II intervention rates, review durations, substantive assessment, and remedies.
 The statistics sustain that the following five themes are evident from deal review evolution in the EU over time:

-• phase II intervention rates are increasing,
+• Intervention rates are decreasing

-• reviews take longer,
+• Reviews take longer

-• remedies are getting tougher.
+• Remedies are getting tougher

 Click on the accordions below to explore.